 Pro Tip: Ensure your summary is written in the first person (‘I’ or ‘We’) to prevent it from looking like something you copied and pasted from a resume.

 A great feature of your LinkedIn profile is the ability to add multimedia to it, such as PDFs, PowerPoint slides, videos, links, and more.
 This gives you the opportunity to include content that is specific to your clientele and position yourself as an expert.

-To start a conversation with a prospect you have to find them first.
+To start a conversation with a prospect, you have to find them first.
 Fortunately, the search features available on the free version of LinkedIn turn it into an impressive database of filtered business professionals.
-The parameters allow you to create highly-focused prospecting lists that provide you with real-time information on your leads.
-Using this information to personalize your message is extremely valuable when it comes to engaging with people – and makes gatekeepers a thing of the past.
+The parameters allow you to create highly focused prospecting lists that provide you with real-time information on your leads.
+Using this information to personalize your message is extremely valuable when it comes to engaging with people—and makes gatekeepers a thing of the past.

 You can now narrow down these results by using the 3 primary filters at the top of the screen: Connections, Locations, and Current Companies.
 As you select each filter, the search result will automatically refine itself.
 You can also click “All Filters” if you want to narrow down results by industry, past companies, etc.

-The main feature of the Home Page is a tailored news feed which contains updates from all of your 1st line of connections, such as articles they shared, new job announcements, profile updates, etc. The news feed is a simple, free, and effective way to:
+The main feature of the Home Page is a tailored news feed that contains updates from all of your 1st line of connections, such as articles they shared, new job announcements, profile updates, etc. The news feed is a simple, free, and effective way to:

 Sharing an update is a very straightforward process and it only takes a few seconds.
 There are 2 primary ways to post content – either by “liking” content on your feed or by taking content directly from a website.
 Here’s how each of these works: